 Since my children and I speak both Mandarin Chinese and English together, we learned about the moon phases in both languages.

 Chinese is the minority language, so I try to make Chinese learning extra fun!
+Here are important Chinese words that we reviewed together:

 - 月相 (Phases of the Moon